LolloPero/LolloPero/README.md

 ### <div align="center">I'm Lorenzo, a Data Engineer 👨‍💻 eager to learn more on Data Engineering 🚀</div>

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on Github-activities-visualization project!

-- ❓ Ask me about anything related to RNA-Seq processing
+- ❓ Ask me about anything related to **ETL**, **Cloud platforms**

 <br/>